kewalaka/passwords/README.md

 ## Option X ##

+You're most welcome to contact me, or open up a GitHub issue if you'd like to discuss other options, if you'd like to educate my feeble grasp of things, or to correct any errors you might spot.

+## Random disclaimer ##

 Use of the above is at your own risk, I don't guarantee there aren't any banana peelings left for you to trip on.

-You're most welcome to contact me, or open up a GitHub issue if you'd like to discuss other options, if you'd like to educate my feeble grasp of things, or to correct any errors you might spot.